-The mid-continent mallard population is composed of mallards from the traditional survey area, Michigan, Minnesota, and Wisconsin, and is $7.5\pm0.3$ million, which is 10 percent lower than the 2004 estimate of $8.3\pm0.3$ million.
-The 2005 mid-continent mallard fall-flight index is $9.3\pm0.1$ million, similar to the 2004 estimate of $9.4\pm0.1$ million birds.
-These indices were based on revised mid-continent mallard population models and, therefore, differ from those previously published.
+The mid-continent mallard population is composed of mallards from the traditional survey area, Michigan, Minnesota, and Wisconsin, and is 7.9 ± 0.2 million.
+This is similar to the 2005 estimate of 7.5 ± 0.3 million.
+The projected mallard fall flight index was 9.8 ± 0.1 million, similar to the 2005 estimate of 9.3 ± 0.1 million birds.
+These indices were based on revised mid-continent mallard population models, and therefore, differ from those previously published.